MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/Menu.md

 # Menu

-> [!NOTE]
+> [!WARNING]
-> This control will be removed in a future major release.
+> This control has been deprecated in the Windows Community Toolkit.
+Please use the [`MenuBar`](/windows/winui/api/microsoft.ui.xaml.controls.menubar) control from WinUI instead.

 The [Menu Control](/dotnet/api/microsoft.toolkit.uwp.ui.controls.menu) defines a menu of choices for users to invoke, it is inheriting from `ItemsControl`.
 The default ItemsPanel for the menu control is `WrapPanel` and it only supports MenuItem as an item\children.